By Barbara Rainey

 Prayer needs both honesty and truth.
 I tell God how I feel.
 I write in my journal words I wouldn’t want anyone else to read.
 And sometimes I catch myself saying something untrue as I’m talking to God.
 Then I say, “That’s not the truth about my husband, or my friend, Lord, it’s just how I feel right now.”

 Rather than giving up in prayer, keep going back to God asking Him to help you in every circumstance of every day.
-Remember this promise,“ … casting all your anxieties on Him, because He cares for you.”
-I Peter 5:7 (ESV)
+Remember the promise of 1 Peter 5:7, which asks us to cast “ … all your anxieties on Him, because He cares for you.”

 In this new year I’d love for you to join me in growing in prayer by reading my new book My Heart Ever His: 40 Prayers for Women.
 It’s in our store!